iskandr/parakeet/README.md

 How does it work?
 ====
 Your untyped function gets used as a template from which multiple *type specializations* are generated (for each distinct set of input types).
 These typed functions are then churned through many optimizations before finally getting translated into native code.
 For more information about the project you can watch the [Parakeet presentation](https://vimeo.com/73895275) from this year's [PyData Boston](http://pydata.org/bos2013), look at the [HotPar slides](https://www.usenix.org/conference/hotpar12/parakeet-just-time-parallel-accelerator-python) from last year or contact the [Alex Rubinsteyn](http://www.rubinsteyn.com).

+Backends
+===
+Parakeet currently supports compilation to C or LLVM.
+To switch between these options change `parakeet.config.default\_backend` to either "c" or "llvm".